MrZeeba/boss-master/docs/getting-started.md

 2. More Actions > Virtual Device Manager
 3. Select a phone and click the play/run icon
 4. When the expo server is started press "A" to run in the emulated device

+The developer menu can be brought up by pressing `CTRL + M`.
+However, this didn't work for me.
+You can use tools in the terminal by expo i.e. `M` will open developer tools. `J` will enable remote debugging and so on.

 #### Phone Handset
 You can either hit the URL in a web browser to get a browser version.
 Or use the Expo play store app.